 3. Identify the functions and principles of management of an educational institution;

-4. Consider the management structure of an educational institution;
+4. Consider the management structure of the educational institution;

-5. Describe the management styles of an educational institution and determine the most effective style for present stage development of educational space;
+5. Characterize the management styles of an educational institution and determine the most effective style at modern stage development of the educational space;

-The study used the following methods: analysis of literature, study and generalization of the experience of management activities by an educational institution.
+The following were used during the study: methods: literature analysis, study and generalization of experience in management activities of an educational institution.

 Chapter 1.
-The management system of an educational institution
+Management system of an educational institution

 1.1 The concept of managing an educational institution

-The management process always takes place where it is carried out general activity people to achieve certain results.
+The management process always takes place where it is carried out general activities people to achieve certain results.

-Management refers to the systematic impact of the subject of management activity (one person, a group of persons or a specially created body) on a social object, which can be society as a whole, its separate sphere (for example, economic or social), a separate enterprise, firm, etc. in order to ensure their integrity, normal functioning, dynamic balance with the environment and achievement of the intended goal.
+Management is understood as the systematic influence of a subject of management activity (one person, a group of persons or a special created body) on a social object, which can be society as a whole, its separate sphere (for example, economic or social), a separate enterprise, firm, etc. etc., in order to ensure their integrity, normal functioning, dynamic balance with the environment and achievement of the intended goal.

-Because the educational institution social organization and it is a system of joint activities of people (teachers, students, parents), it is advisable to talk about managing it.
+Since the educational institution is social organization and it is a system of joint activities of people (teachers, students, parents), then it is advisable to talk about managing it.

-Social management is carried out by influencing the living conditions of people, the motivation of their interests, their value orientations.
+Social management is carried out by influencing people's living conditions, the motivation of their interests, and their value orientations.

-Many scientists define the concept of "management" through the concept of "activity", "impact", "interaction".
+Many scientists define the concept of “management” through the concepts of “activity,” “impact,” and “interaction.”

-As Pidkasisty P.I. notes, control- process impact on the system in order to transfer it to a new state based on the use of the objective laws inherent in this system.
+As P.I.
+Pidkasisty notes, control- process impact on a system in order to transfer it to a new state based on the use of objective laws inherent in this system.

 Management as “influence” or “impact” is also defined by Shipunov V.P., Kishkel E.N. ., Bandurka A.M. .